OlehKurachenko/PPaPUC_Stroustrup/README.md

-# Practice while reading Stroustrup: Programming
+# Practice while reading Stroustrup: Programming Principles and Practice Using C++

-Principles and Practice Using C++
+This is simply a silly test project.
+Names, structure, ect. are like this just for fun.

 ## Notes (C++)

 ### Local classes

-It is possible to have function with class inside of it.
+:exclamation: It is possible to have function with class inside of it.
 This class will have no linkage.

 **!
 It is a bad practice to use such a class**